 However, consultants may offer services to a number of companies in start-up mode without wishing to work exclusively for a single one.

-Under the current EMI legislation, which differs from that for some of the other tax-advantaged schemes, it is necessary for an employee’s ‘committed time’ to meet one of the two criteria.
-Either individuals must work for at least 25 hours a week or, if less, 75% of their total working time.
+Under the EMI legislation, which differs from that for some of the other tax-advantaged schemes, it is necessary for an employee’s ‘committed time’ to meet one of the two criteria.
+Either individuals must work for at least 25 hours a week or, if less, 75% of their total ‘working time’ (as defined in ITEPA 2003, Sch 5, para 27).
 It is relatively rare for a company to wish to invite someone to use EMI who fails to exceed the 25-hour limit.

 It also includes time when the employee would have been working for a relevant business but was incapacitated due to any one of the following: